Wisconsin vs. Michigan NCAA Football Odds, Plays and Insights | October 2, 2021

 Michigan Stats and Trends

-- Michigan's games this year have gone over the point total one time in four opportunities (25%).
+- Michigan's games this season have hit the over on one of four set point totals (25%).

-- When Michigan scores more than 21.3 points, it is 3-0 against the spread and 3-0 overall.
+- When Michigan records more than 21.3 points, it is 3-0 against the spread and 3-0 overall.

-- When Michigan picks up over 210.3 yards, the team is 3-1 against the spread and 4-0 overall.
+- In games that Michigan totals more than 210.3 yards, the team is 3-1 against the spread and 4-0 overall.

 - The Wolverines have zero giveaways this season, while the Badgers have two takeaways .